makerbase-mks/MKS-Robin-Nano-V1.X/README.md

 ---

-## The firmware version mentioned below is for the factory version ##
+## The firmware versions mentioned below are for the factory version ##

 ## Nano-firmware-v2.x.x
 - Parameters are set directly through the screen